Contents

 Why a Dual Pricing Program is Not a Surcharge

-Cash discounts are permitted in all 50 states, whereas surcharging is currently prohibited in California, Connecticut, Maine, Massachusetts, and New York.
+Cash discounts are permitted in all 50 states, whereas surcharging is currently prohibited in California, Connecticut, Maine, and Massachusetts, plus the U.S. territory of Puerto Rico.

 Often, people associate cash discount programs with surcharging and hybrid, which has caused much confusion for business owners.
 It is also not a surprise that since the COVID-19 pandemic, there has been an increase in non-compliant cash discount programs.
 When asked about cash discounting and the confusion that exists, Visa made the following clarifying statement: